ANCPLabOldenburg/megqc_documentation/tutorial/calc_cli.md

 * *Metric-specfic settings:* every metric includes their own editable group of settings, such as how many standard deviations from the mean to use as a threshold, the edge frequencies for PSD calculation, or the minimun PTP amplitude to count as a peak.

 ```

-If you want a detailed explanation of all the settings available, visit the [settings page](../extra/settings).

 ### Default settings
 When you enter the command, a terminal-based GUI will prompt you with the question: `Do you want to proceed with the default settings? (y/n)`.
 A hyperlink in the terminal will direct you to the [setting explanation page](../book/settings_explanation.md), where each parameter is described with more detail.